Neighborhood Elections for the NCEC

 - The point of contact for communicating this process shall be the neighborhood reps elected for the process, the staff and the board chairs.

-- Neighborhoods in districts 1, 2, 3, 5 and 7 should submit the name of their elector and an alternate by sending an email with their names and contact information to [email protected].
+- Neighborhoods in the districts holding elections should submit the name of their elector and an alternate by sending an email with their names and contact information to [email protected].

 Dates have been pushed back to accommodate the extended application deadline.